nephio-project/docs/install-guide/gcp.md

 ```
 </details>

-Next, we are going to create service accounts for ConfigSync and Porch on the
+Next, we are going to create service accounts for Config Sync and Porch on the
 workload clusters to use to access their repositories.
 The authentication will
 happen via Workload Identity, so we will also configure the service accounts to
 allow that.